 Interns will complete a Jack Smith Enterprise Story over the course of the summer with guidance from their mentor and the editorial fellow.
 Applicants must pitch their community story as part of the application (specific details below).

 Interns can expect to learn how to:

 - Record and produce audio;

 - Produce and publish video segments;

-- Collaborate with fellow interns in small groups to produce multidimensional stories; and
+- Collaborate with mentor and fellow interns in small groups to produce multimedia stories; and

 - Present their work to a larger audience.